link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ## Concurrency Phenomena

 Concurrency phenomena are common issues that emerge from [race conditions](#race-condition).
-They typically occur due to inadequate [isolation](#isolation) between concurrent transactions, leading to inconsistencies and violations of the {{< term acid >}} guarantees.
+They typically occur due to **inadequate isolation** between concurrent transactions, leading to inconsistencies and violations of the {{< term acid >}} guarantees.

 ### Isolation Level

 **Isolation Level** determines the degree to which a transaction is isolated from others.
-To maintain consistency, transactions might not be fully isolated and may **share certain states**.
+To maintain consistency, transactions might not be fully isolated and may share certain states.
 The less they share, the faster transactions can be executed in parallel execute.

 Phenomena resulting from concurrent transactions are categorized into **predictable types**.
-SQL databases provide different isolation levels to manage them:
+SQL databases provide different **isolation levels** to manage them:

 - Each isolation level addresses one or more specific phenomena.
 - Higher isolation levels encompass the capabilities of lower ones.